- January 5, 2021

 This method is popular in IT sector.
 In this approach, you break the project into different parts – iterations, instead of defining it as a whole.

 It includes cycles such as designing, developing, testing, and improving the product or project by making appropriate changes during the life cycle, not after it ends.
+Implementing agile methodology can be difficult for startups and enterprises.
+This is because it is not just about implementing methodology within a business’s current assumptions, it is more about completely redefining work culture of an organization.

 Total Quality Management (TQM)